Court Improvement Program Overview

 Nevada's Court Improvement Program Mission Statement

-Nevada’s Court Improvement Program emphasizes and supports children’s right to protection from abuse and neglect.
-It is committed to develop and implement data-driven, evidence-based, and outcome-focused best practices that advance meaningful and ongoing collaboration among court, child welfare agency, and other stakeholders to achieve safety, permanency, and well-being for children and families in the child welfare system in a fair and timely manner.
+Nevada's Court Improvement Program (CIP) emphasizes and supports keeping families together, and children's right to protection from abuse and neglect.
+CIP is committed to promote continuous quality improvement to implement best practices that advance meaningful, inclusive, and ongoing collaboration among courts, child welfare agencies, empirical experts, tribes, and other stakeholders to achieve safety, permanency, and well-being for children and families in the child welfare system in a fair and timely manner.

 Origins of the Court Improvement Program:

 To accomplish these goals, and pursuant to the Omnibus Budget Reconciliation Act of 1993 (OBRA), the United States Congress appropriated funds to the states as part of a federal initiative to support reform in the handling of child abuse and neglect cases.
 The State Court Improvement Program (CIP) was enacted because courts had been under intensive pressure to implement a myriad of federal and state laws which imposed new duties on the courts, greatly increasing the complexity of cases.
 For example, in each case, courts must address a far wider range of issues than in earlier years.
 There are increasing numbers of hearings per case.
 More individuals are involved in the case process, and this has placed greater demands not only on judges, but on court staff, attorneys, and agencies in their dealing with the courts.

 The Federal CIP grants have been channeled to the highest state courts, e.g. those with the responsibility for administering state court systems.
 It is expected that the supreme courts and their administrative offices will facilitate collaboration among the key stakeholders to identify and address barriers to achieve safety, permanency, and child and family well-being within the judicial, legal, and child welfare systems in a fair and timely manner.